 You can’t actually go see into the crater – apparently, there used to be a trail but due to damage from hikers, they closed it – but you can go to the base!

 And even though you can’t see into the crater, you get really amazing views like the one above!
 The mountains are just beautiful and when you add in trees and volcanic amazingness it’s like yeahhhhhssssss!

 [Volcanic rock is soooo cool]

-THE GRAND CANYON WAS EVERYTHING I THOUGHT AND MORE
+THE GRAND CANYON WAS EVERYTHING I THOUGHT & MORE

 [The Grand Canyon on the South Rim side]

 [Bottom of the Canyon closer to the North Rim – it’s a little more ‘lush’ than the South Rim]

 DUH.
 Like if you go to AZ and DON’T see the Grand Canyon did you even go?
 And what are you doing with your life?